bsmirks/manypacks/README.md

 Contributing synopsis:

-- Make a fork of this repo or create a feature branch off of the `main` branch
+- Make a fork of this repo
-- Make your proposed changes in your fork/feature branch
+- Make your proposed changes in your fork
-- Submit a PR to this repository, comparing your fork to the upstream or your feature branch to `main`
+- Submit a PR to this repository, comparing your fork to the upstream
-- When a PR is submitted, a Looper job is executed that builds a `manypacks` image and pushes it to the `:dev` tag for validation purposes
-- Once a PR is merged, the image will build another `manypacks` image and push it to the `:latest` tag
+- Once a PR is merged, GitHub Actions will build the `manypacks` image and it's tags to Docker registries and the GitHub Container Repository (ghcr.io)